adamdb/flash-to-s3/README.md

 flash-to-s3
 ===========

-A Flash ActionScript library for uploading content to an Amazon S3 instance over HTTP POST.
+A Flash ActionScript library for uploading content to an Amazon Simple Storage Server instance over HTTP.